jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 75. Sort Colors
 Partition (see *Algorithms*); or bucket / radix sort.

+#### 79. Word Search
+Recursive DFS.
+Better to reuse `board` to keep track of visited grid -- it's simpler.

+#### 80. Remove Duplicates from Sorted Array II
+Two pointers with `prev` and `first` -- one more predicate than duplicate I.

+#### 86. Partition List
+Advance pointer to the first guy that is >= x, record it, and when further advancing the earlier pointer, move the node to the position before the recorded position if the node is < x.

 #### 89. Gray Code
 The next 2^i gray codes are essentially the same reverse-ordered generated 2^i code sequence with each of them setting their next-highest bit.